radioactivedecay/radioactivedecay/README.md

 <img src="https://alexmalins.com/radioactivedecay/Mo-99_decay.png" alt="Mo-99 decay graph" width="450"/>

-This shows the decay of Mo-99 over 20 days, resulting in the ingrowth of Tc-99m and a trace amount of Tc-99.
+This shows the decay of Mo-99 over 20 days, with in the ingrowth of Tc-99m and a trace quantity of Tc-99.
 Plots are drawn using Matplotlib.

 ### Fetching decay data

-``radioactivedecay`` includes methods to fetch decay data for the radionuclides in an ``Inventory``:
+``radioactivedecay`` includes methods to fetch decay data for radionuclides:

 ```pycon
 >>> inv_t1.half_lives('readable')